Admission requirementsPage address: http://www.mnsu.edu/admissions/firstyear/application/firstyearrequirements.html

-- You rank in the Top 50% of your high school class * OR
+- You rank in the Top 50% of your high school class (with satisfactory ACT score) OR

-- You achieve a 21 or higher composite score on the ACT exam *
+- You achieve a 21 or higher composite score on the ACT exam (with satisfactory GPA)

 All students must submit an ACT score prior to enrollment.
 Minnesota State University, Mankato is not requiring the writing portion of the ACT.